4v3ngR/pluto_tv_scraper/README.md

 edit the config.json file and provide a region key and a geo located IP address to automatically generate an m3u8 and xml file for that region

 ## Building
+Note: before running `npm install` you need to `cd` to the `pluto_tv_scraper` directory (the directory with this `README.md` file in it.
 ```
 npm install
 ```

 ## Installation
+Note: before running `npm install -g .` you need to `cd` to the `pluto_tv_scraper` directory (the directory with this `README.md` file in it.
 This can be installed globally using the following command:
 ```
 npm install -g .
 ```
-Installing will create a command called `plutotv-scraper` that can be executed on the command line
+Installing will create a command called `plutotv-scraper` that can be executed on the command line.
+Note: take notice of the final `.` (indicating to npm to globall install the current package, and not globally install the dependencies)

 ## Running
+Note: before running `node ./index.js` you need to `cd` to the `pluto_tv_scraper` directory (the directory with this `README.md` file in it.
 ```
 node ./index.js
 ```

-OR (if installed globally)
+OR running globally
+Note: if installed globally, there's no need to `cd` to the `pluto_tv_scraper` directory.
+As long as your system (npm) is set up correctly, the `plutotv-scraper` command will be found within the `PATH`
 ```
 plutotv-scraper --help
 ```